 |10||reboot||reboot||Exit the configuration interface and enter to the application mode and start the telnet communication.|

 Powering Up 16 Channel Ethernet Relay Module

 Connect a DC power supply and power up the device as mentioned DC Power Supply section above.
 A red LED (D1) will glow which indicates active power.
-Connect the module to a PC or a Switch/Router as mentioned in Ethernet Interface section above.
+Connect the module to a PC or a Switch/Router as mentioned in the Ethernet Interface section above.
 Run Numato Lab Device Discoverer.jar, click on Discover Devices.
-The window will displays the IP address, Host Name, MAC Address and Other information.
+The window will display the IP address, Host Name, MAC Address, and Other information.